 Like the banana leaves, the three tiny Thai peppers Chef Mo called for were a new ingredient for me.
 I had to beg them from our local store, because they were sold in packages of 502 (or so it seemed).
 I only wanted three.
 They sighed and said OK, this time, just for you.
 I had no problem throwing all three into the mix as they were, well, so tiny.

 My blender roared, efficiently turning the whole concoction into a green juice.
 I pried off its lid.
-The fumes nearly knocked me out of my sox!
+The fumes nearly knocked me out of my apron!
 Still reeling, I put a small drop on my tongue.
 The taste seared into my blood and flames breathed out my nose (or so it seemed).
 Those three little red chilies pack a wallop!
 What on earth would a person ever do with 502 of the little beasts?
 People must be genetically engineered to like this stuff, I think.

 “Help!” is what I emailed to the chef, in my after-midnight distress.